Cubii Smart Under Desk Elliptical Review

-The Cubii Pedals onto Center Stage
+The Cubii Pedals Onto Center Stage

-Also in 2014, we ran into Cubii at the Neocon office furniture trade show in their hometown of Chicago, while they were in the midst of a runaway campaign on Kickstarter.
+Also in 2014, we ran into Cubii at the Neocon office furniture trade show in their hometown of Chicago, while they were in the midst of a runaway Cubii campaign on Kickstarter.
 Not only did they exceed their “funding goal” (a sales goal, really), but they also managed to raise $943K of capital from five health-oriented angel investors in Chicago.
 The three co-founders—bright, ambitious entrepreneurs who were still completing their studies at the University of Chicago at the time—seemed to be on a tear.
 They proved to be masters of social media and e-commerce promotion.
 The Cubii is marketed differently from your standard infomercial offering, and the product’s design and construction sets it completely apart from the lot you’ll find advertised at 2:00 AM.

-A New Subcategory—the Under Desk Elliptical
+A New Subcategory: The Under Desk Elliptical

 Cubii became one of several new under desk elliptical “trainers” to hit the market, which feature a lower profile pedaling motion versus the traditional higher profile circular pedaling motion of a bike trainer.

-So, as an elliptical, the Cubii starts out with an advantage over its category counterparts.
+So, as an elliptical, the Cubii starts out with a distinct advantage over its category counterparts.
 But how do the rest of its features stack up against the competition?
 There’s been a lot of hype since the company’s inception in 2014.
 Does it live up to it?
-Our answer is yes.